micleners/cypress-retro/Blogs/WhatIsCypress.md

-Cypress for E2E Testing
+# Cypress for E2E Testing
-## A (Mostly) Nontechnical Retrospective and Explanation of Our Flow
+## A (Mostly) Nontechnical Overview of the Platform and Its Uses

 If you've worked with Angular, you have probably seen Protractor as the end-to-end (E2E) testing solution provided when you `ng new` a project.
 If you have ever worked with Protractor or other Selenium based solutions, you have likely been frustrated with the experience.